burythehammer/burythehammer.github.io/_posts/2015-10-27-reading-list.md

 * [Ars Technica](http://arstechnica.co.uk/)

 The best of the bunch as far as tech websites go.
 Probably not nearly as developer based as I would like.
-Their UK site has been championing a very tech liberal agenda at the moment, which I'm quite impressed by.
+Their UK site has been championing an anti-survelliance agenda at the moment, which I'm quite impressed by.

 * [Rock Paper Shotgun](http://www.rockpapershotgun.com/)

 Above all else, the best thing about RPS is that they treat videogames as a medium rather than a weird hobby.
 I trust their opinion on PC games more than anywhere else.
 Talk a lot about smaller, independent games.
-Lots of people give them flak over Gamergate (very unfairly IMO), but I'd wager they probably haven't read half the stuff they actually post.

 * [GamaSutra](http://www.gamasutra.com/)